Stats & Training

 - Moves are Physical or Special based on type, not per move

 Claydol is what Baltoy becomes.
 Breed it for Baltoy eggs (average hatch time).
-A decent partner pool for breeding via one egg group.
+No compatible partners for breeding via one egg group.
 Eggs are average hatch time.
 The evolution from Baltoy pushed Claydol to 500 total stats.
 Defense saw the largest single gain at +50.
+View every chain in the Evolution Chart.

 How to Evolve